 If necessary, KCDC will maintain an FSS applicant waiting list for Section 8.
-All Section 8 voucher holders will be eligible to apply for the KCDC FSS program which also includes Housing Choice Vouchers (HCV), Homeownership, Family Unification Program (FUP) eligible Families and Family Unification Program-Youth (FUP-Y) eligible Youth, Fostering Youth to Independence Initiative (FYI), Emergency Housing Vouchers (EHV), Veterans Affair Supportive Housing (VASH), and Moderate Rehabilitation (MOD-REHAB) units, A selection preference and motivational screening factors, as described below, will be used to select the FSS participants from the application lists.
+All Section 8 voucher holders will be eligible to apply for the KCDC FSS program which also includes Housing Choice Vouchers (HCV), Homeownership, Family Unification Program (FUP) eligible Families and Family Unification Program-Youth (FUP-Y) eligible Youth, Fostering Youth to Independence Initiative (FYI), Emergency Housing Vouchers (EHV), and Veterans Affair Supportive Housing (VASH)., A selection preference and motivational screening factors, as described below, will be used to select the FSS participants from the application lists.